University campus in Delaware

 Federal financial aid through the Free Application for Federal Student Aid (FAFSA) remains essential for all computer science students in Delaware (Federal Student Aid).
 Eligible students can access federal grants, loans, and work-study programs.
 In addition to state and federal aid, individual institutions offer institutional scholarships and aid packages.
 The University of Delaware, as the state's flagship institution and top-ranked computer science program, provides competitive merit and need-based aid (College Scorecard).
 Delaware's public four-year institutions average $9,053 in in-state tuition, making them affordable options for eligible residents.
 Prospective students should explore both the SEED Scholarship pathway through community colleges and direct admission to four-year programs when evaluating total cost of attendance and available aid packages.

-Calculate Your Computer Science Degree ROI in Delaware
+Computer Science Degree ROI Calculator, Delaware

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in Delaware.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.